 Even if you did share your opinions as jokes or without malicious intent, if it’s deemed potentially insulting, threatening or discriminatory, they could hinder your career progression.
 Make sure to review your profile from top to bottom to ensure this isn’t your story!

 We already know that employers regularly use social media to screen candidates before inviting them to interview.

 However, don’t get carried away in concealing all your online activity.
 You may be surprised to find that having no social media presence can be damaging too.

 As published in a recent CareerBuilder study, more than half of employers claimed they are less likely to interview candidates they cannot find online.

 Using social media in day-to-day life is increasingly the norm.
-A report from Statista claims that in 2018, 2.65 billion people were using social media worldwide, which is expected to hit 3.1 billion by 2021.
 It’s no surprise that employers, therefore, want to see candidates online.
 Not only does it show engagement with new technologies, but it demonstrates your digital competence too.